I'm not so indifferent – it's just a trick of the light.

 "Fine," Daisy nodded, and then chuckled a little uncomfortably.
 "Had some weird dreams – thought I was back at the station for some reason, you know.
 Weird."

 "Well, I'll probably miss the money," Daisy said thoughtfully, "but I'd miss living here even more.
 It's almost scary how much everything nearly changed, isn't it?"

 "Yeah, well, not everything is the same as it was."
-Tim grunted as he pushed himself out of the beanbag and stood.
+Tim grunted as he pushed himself out of the beanbag and stood on wobbly legs.